-D23 Expo: Walt Disney Studios Animation Presentationby Stephanie Wien, staff writer
+D23 Expo: Walt Disney Studios Animation Presentationby Stephanie Wien, contributing writer

 The big animation presentation on Friday of the D23 Expo kicked off with a few words from Alan Horn, Chairman of the Walt Disney Studios, following a Studios sizzle reel that got the crowd pumped up.
 The main presentation was hosted by Chief Creative Officer John Lasseter, who highlighted the heritage of Walt Disney Animation Studios (WDAS), which has now been operating for 92 years since Walt Disney started it.
 Lasseter emphasized how WDAS has been revitalized since he came on board, and is focused on being an artist-driven studio with a mix of veterans and new young talent.